adhearsion/adhearsion-website/docs/source/upgrading.md

 SimonGame is already a CallController so no wrapper class is required.

 Next you will need to map the Asterisk contexts back to these CallControllers.
-You will need the 'adhearsion-asterisk' plugin to get the route matcher for agi_context.
+You will need the [adhearsion-asterisk](http://adhearsion.com/docs/plugins#using-the-plugin) plugin to get the route matcher for agi_context.
 This goes in config/adhearsion.rb:

 <pre class="brush: ruby;">
 Adhearsion.router do